RuiHuangNUS/MARS-Reconfig/README.md

 1. Open the Python file '**Algorithm1_Find_Optimal_Reconfiguration.py**' in the folder '**Algorithm**'
 2. Before running, please do the following settings:
-   * Set the number of quadrotors on line 42 (i.e., the fifth number in the 'uav_para' array).
+   * Set the number of quadrotors on line 225 and 226.
-   * Set the load mass value on line 43 (i.e., the first number in the 'load_para' array).
-   * Set the MPC horizon on line 52 (the default value is 10).
-   * Set the higher-level loss horizon on line 53 (the default value is 20).
+   * Set the Fault status of four rotors on line 229 (the default value is rotor_faults = [True, True, True, True]).
+   * Set non-symmetric positions on line 231 (We provided examples of 3x2 and 3x3 assemblies for demonstration.).

 ### 5.3 Algorithm 3 Plan Disassembly and Assembly Sequence